renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 Hella Valley is named after the *Hella*, the name given to the Humans and Dwarves that live in the region, and their (partly) shared culture.

-The valley funs from east to west; the Worldspine Mountains rise to the west, and, even though the peaks are far to the south, they are still a formidable natural barrier—expecially given the cold.
+The valley funs from east to west; the Worldspine Mountains rise to the west, and, even though the peaks are far to the south, they are still a formidable natural barrier — expecially given the cold.

 The valley is well forrested, and the Hella River runs through it.
 The valley is dotted with small farming towns, and it also sees logging, trapping and fishing.